hilton/hilton.github.com/blog/_posts/2023-09-26-original-jokes.md

 ventures successfully into observational humour:

 {:.big.solid-one style="max-width:39em"}
-> Programmers love computer games because they get to experience performing a task from start to finish without the requirements changing
+> I only play computer games to have an IT task I can complete without requirements changing.

 ## 2014